glnds/dyndns-r53/README.md

 ```

 ### Configuration
-Put a file named `config.json` in the same directory as you executable.
-A file   named `config.example` is included in the repository to make your life easy.
-It looks like this:
+All configuration is done using a `.dyndns/config.toml` file in your user's home directory.
+An example toml config file is included: [config.example](https://github.com/glnds/dyndns-r53/blob/master/config.example).
+Copy `config.example` and rename it to `.dyndns/config.toml`.
+Adjust the values to reflect your environment.

+The minimal configuration should look like this:
 ```
-{
-  "aws_access_key_id":    "ABC...",
-  "aws_secret_access_key: "XYZ...",
-  "hosted_zone_id":       "A1..",
-  "fqdn":                 "www.example.com"
-}
+AccessKeyID = 'AWS Access Key ID'
+SecretAccessKey = 'AWS Secret Access Key'
+HostedZoneID = 'Route53 Hosted Zone ID'
+Fqdn = 'www.example.com'
+Debug = true
 ```

 ### Logging